wangyihaier/MCW-Internet-of-Things/Hands-on lab/HOL-step-by-step-Internet-of-Things.md

         }
     }
     ```
-5. Save DeviceManager.cs.
+5. Save `DeviceManager.cs`.

 ### Task 2: Implement the communication of telemetry with the IoT Hub

-1. Open Sensor.cs from the Solution Explorer, and complete the TODO items indicated within the code that are responsible for transmitting telemetry data to the IoT Hub.
+1. Open `Sensor.cs` from the Solution Explorer, and complete the `TODO` items indicated within the code that are responsible for transmitting telemetry data to the IoT Hub.

 2. The following code shows the completed result:

-    ```
+    ```csharp
     class Sensor
     {
         private DeviceClient _DeviceClient;